-Submittal logs also serve as a timeline to keep everyone on task and ensure the work is compliant with the contract.
+Submittal logs also serve as a timeline to keep the project team on task and ensure the work is compliant with the contract.
 In bigger projects, the submittal process and is more formal and the logs are ultimately submitted to an architect or engineer for further review and will be returned stamped “MAKE CORRECTIONS NOTED,” or “REJECTED.”
-This outcome determines if the project is ready to go or if revisions need to be made.
-Projects cannot begin until submittals have been approved.
+This review process determines if the project is ready to go or if revisions need to be made.
+Projects cannot begin without submittal approval.
 That’s why it’s best to start the submittal logs early to prevent delays in shipment of materials and to allow time to fix potential mistakes.
-Various types of submittal logs will be utilized throughout the process of the project.
+There are various submittal type logs utilized throughout the construction project process.

 The most common construction submittal logs include: